jtladner/BIO682_Spring2024/Week08_Python-pt5/readme.md

     There are four versions of this script.
 Each contains a single bug.
 Attempt to run the example command with each version and track down the bug based on the error messages. **Describe each bug and your fix in the Assignment Answer Sheet.**

-4. Assignment 1.4: In this exercise, you will revisit wrap\_fasta.py, the Python script we used in Class 3 Assignment 4.
+4. Assignment 1.4: In this exercise, you will revisit wrap\_fasta.py, the Python script we used in Week 3.
 As a reminder, this script changes the length of the sequence lines within a fasta file.
 Here is an example command:

     ```wrap_fasta.py -f zika_1_1.fasta -o zika_1_1_1000.fasta -w 1000```